sigh/Puzzles/puzzles/logic/3_prisoner_line.md

 correctly call out the colour of their hat will go free.
 They have one minute.

-For a while the prisoners stand silent, but just before the minute is over the prisoner at the front correctly names the colour of his hat.
+For a while the prisoners stand silent, but just before the minute is over the prisoner at the front correctly names the colour of their hat.

 What was the colour of the hat on the prisoner at the front?